 Adverse Health Effects of Indoor Mold

 - Allergies - Inhaling or touching mold spores may cause allergic responses.
 Symptoms can include a runny nose, red eyes, and skin rashes (dermatitis).
 Allergic reactions can be immediate upon exposure or delayed until allergens build up in the body.
+A sealed HEPA air purifier can often dramatically reduce airborne spores in a given room.

 - Asthma - Mold can trigger asthma symptoms including wheezing, shortness of breath, and coughing.